-- 8.4.1 Detail the chemical and physical characteristics of surface waters, groundwater, estuarine and marine water within the area that may be affected by the project. - 8.4.2 Identify how the development will buffer and manage potential impacts on significant wetlands, waterways and ecosystems. - 8.4.3 Identify the quantity, quality and location of all potential discharges of water and waste water by the project, whether as point sources or diffuse sources (such as irrigation to land of treated sewage effluent).
-Assess the potential impacts of any discharges on the quality and quantity of receiving waters taking into consideration the assimilative capacity of the receiving environment and the practices and procedures that would be used to avoid or minimise impacts, including erosion and sediment control strategies - 8.4.4 Identify the impacts of bed levelling and the offshore transhipment operation on marine water quality, including potential impacts on seagrass, coral and water quality due to increased water turbidity and other contaminants due to the disturbance of substrate, the disposal and/or relocation of material.
+- 8.4.1 Detail the environmental values of waters within the area within the area that may be affected by the project with reference to the Environmental Protection (Water) Policy 2009 and section 9 the EP Act, including any human uses of the water and any cultural values. - 8.4.2 Detail the water quality objectives applicable to the environmental values and describe how these will be met. - 8.4.3 Detail the chemical and physical characteristics of surface waters, groundwater, estuarine and marine water within the area that may be affected by the project and at suitable reference locations. - 8.4.4 Identify how the development will buffer and manage potential impacts on significant wetlands, waterways and ecosystems. - 8.4.5 Identify the quantity, quality and location of all potential releases of contaminants (such as spilled products during ship loading or disturbance of acid sulphate soil), water and waste water from the project, whether as point sources or diffuse sources (such as stormwater run-off and irrigation to land of treated sewage effluent).
+Assess the likely impacts of any releases on the quality and quantity of receiving waters taking into consideration the assimilative capacity of the receiving environment and the practices and procedures that would be used to avoid or minimise impacts, including erosion and sediment control strategies and compliance with the management hierarchy and management intent under the Environmental Protection (Water) Policy 2009.

+- 8.4.6 Identify the impacts of bed levelling and the offshore transhipment operation on marine water quality, including potential impacts on seagrass, coral and water quality due to increased water turbidity and other contaminants due to the disturbance of substrate, the disposal and/or relocation of material.
 Provide strategies to avoid and address potential impacts.
-Refer to section 8.14 (Coastal environment) for further information requirements on bed levelling. - 8.4.5 Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed.
+Refer to section 8.14 (Coastal environment) for further information requirements on bed levelling. - 8.4.7 Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed.
+Identify standards and indicators which will be used to describe the ecological values and health of surface water environments.